-Eating During Cancer Treatment
+Eating during Cancer Treatment

 - Nutrition supplements may help you get the extra nutrients you need if you cannot eat enough food.
 Nutrition supplements provide extra calories, protein, vitamins, and minerals.
+Do not take vitamins or other supplements unless your healthcare provider says it is okay.

 - Fatty, greasy, spicy, high-fiber, and gas-producing foods may make nausea worse.
 High-fiber foods include fresh fruits and vegetables, whole-grain cereals and breads, and beans.
 Gas-producing foods include cabbage, broccoli, and dried cooked beans.
 Drinks that contain alcohol may also cause nausea.

 - Do not lie down right after you eat.
 If you need to lie down, use several pillows to keep your head high.
-Your primary healthcare provider may be able to order medicines to decrease or prevent nausea.
+Your healthcare provider may be able to order medicines to decrease or prevent nausea.

 - Eat 5 or 6 small meals each day instead of large meals.
 Include foods that are low in fiber, such as mashed potatoes, yogurt, noodles, applesauce, toast, cottage cheese, rice, eggs, and cream of wheat.